MartynFitzgerald/UWE-DirectMe-API/README.md

 ![AWS 1](./git_screenshots/aws1.png)
 8. Select option 'Create a new environment'.
 ![AWS 2](./git_screenshots/aws2.png)
-9. Afterwards it will ask what type of tier the enviroment will be, select 'Web server environment'.
+9. Afterwards it will ask what type of tier the environment will be, select 'Web server environment'.
 ![AWS 3](./git_screenshots/aws3.png)
 10. Fill in the name of the application and under the section 'Application code'.
 ![AWS 4](./git_screenshots/aws4.png)